yob/em-ftpd/README.markdown

 ## Contributing

 All suggestions and patches welcome, preferably via a git repository I can pull from.
-If this demo proves useful to you, please let me know.
+If this library proves useful to you, please let me know.

 ## Further Reading